The Starting Point: ESA WorldCover#

 | Total | 21,211,681 | 15h 49m 42s |

-I could have a tool that does the job after a single week, but I decided to add additional features and improve the performance.
+I could have had a tool that does the job after a single week, but I decided to add additional features and improve the performance.

 Architecture#